 Airports and flights

-There are many airlines that fly to Panama, including Copa Airlines, American Airlines, Delta, Spirit Airlines, KLM, Air France and United Airlines.
-You can choose your airline based on your departure country, budget, preferred routing, and schedule.
+There are many airlines that fly to Panama, including Copa Airlines, American Airlines, Delta, Spirit Airlines, KLM, Air France, Condor and United Airlines.
+You can choose your airline based on your country of origin, budget, preferred route and schedule.

-Panama has countrywide international airports, Tocumen International Airport (PTY) in Panama City is the main airport for most of the travelers.
+Panama has international airports throughout the country, Tocumen International Airport (PTY) in Panama City is the main airport for most travelers.
 This is the largest airport in Panama and is located about 20 kilometers from the city center.
+Tocumen now has 2 terminals.
+Copa, KLM and a few other airlines fly in and out of Terminal 2 while all others fly out of Terminal 1.
+A shuttle bus connects both terminals.

-Anyway, there is a second international airport, called Panama Pacific International Airport (BLB).
+There is a second international airport called Panama Pacific International Airport (BLB).
 This airport is located 15 minutes from downtown Panama City.
 It is located on the former US Air Force Howard Base.
-If you fly in or out from here, please make sure to give the right information to your taxi driver.
+If you are flying in or out of this airport, be sure to give the correct information to your taxi driver.

-There are also a few smaller airports in Panama, including Enrique Malek International Airport (DAV) in David, Chiriquí, and Bocas del Toro International Airport (BOC) in Bocas del Toro.
+The regional airport of Panama City is the Aeropuerto Internacional de Albrook Marcos A. Gelabert near the Albrook Mall, from which you can fly to many destinations within Panama.
+There are also several smaller airports in Panama, including the Enrique Malek International Airport (DAV) in David, Chiriquí, and the Bocas del Toro International Airport (BOC) in Bocas del Toro.

-Once you arrive in Panama, you can take a rental car, a campervan like our Morpho Van, a taxi, bus, or Uber to your hotel or other destination.
+Once you arrive at one of these Panamanian airports, you can take a rental car, a campervan like our Morpho Van, a taxi, a bus, or Uber to your hotel or other destination.

-If you are a citizen of the European Union or United States, you do not need a visa for your vacation in Panama.
-Citizens of other countries might need a visa to visit Panama.
+If you are a citizen of the European Union or the United States, you do not need a visa to vacation in Panama.
+Citizens of other countries may require a visa to visit Panama.
 You can apply for a visa online or at the Panamanian embassy or consulate in your home country.
-US Americans and Canadians do not need a visa to visit Panama for tourism purposes.
+US citizens and Canadians do not need a visa to visit Panama as tourists.
 They can stay in Panama for up to 180 days without a visa.
-However, they must have a valid passport that is at least 3 months beyond their intended stay in Panama.
+However, they must have a valid passport for at least 3 months beyond their intended stay in Panama.

 Here are other countries that do not need a visa to visit Panama: